 The waterways in the middle distance lead the eye to the mountains.
 But the lines are meandering, rather than straight, which helps give the image a more organic feel – one that fits well with the theme of the landscape.

-Most photographers are familiar with the rule of thirds, but when it comes to conveying a sense of depth, it is helpful to break the photo up into a different set of thirds:
+Most photographers are familiar with the rule of thirds, but when it comes to conveying a sense of depth, I like to break the photo up into a different set of thirds:

 Leading lines are one way of linking the three zones, but lines are not always present in a scene.
-So when there are no lines to be found, you’ll need to work with some other compositional element.
+So when there are no lines to be found, you’ll need to create that connection with some other compositional element.

 Here’s another example: